SawyerHood/windows9x/README.md

 # Windows9x

 Windows9X is the operating system of future's past.
 What if Windows 98 could generate any application that you wanted on the fly?
 You enter the description of a program you want inside of the run dialog and the OS creates that for you on the fly.
-This is an experiemnt in end user programming and seeing what it could be like if an OS could write applications for you as you needed them.
+This is an experiment in end user programming and seeing what it could be like if an OS could write applications for you as you need them.

 https://github.com/SawyerHood/windows9x/assets/2380669/19c91f20-cdf5-47f9-b6fc-b7a606b9d7b3